Why Saying Goodbye Is The Worst

-Or the guy (born and raised in and around Würzburg, but knew a lot of Düsseldorf, too) at “Avocadobar” that “rescued” me from a huge bunch of ladies who entered the bistro as part of a food tour or so.
-Suddenly, I sat right in the middle of those women and didn´t know if I should flee or try to ignore them and eating my Avocado Sandwich.
+Or the guy (born and raised in and around Würzburg, but knew a lot of Düsseldorf, too) at “Avocadobar” that “rescued” me from a huge bunch of ladies who entered the cafe as part of a food tour or so.
+Suddenly, I sat right in the middle of those women and didn’t know if I should flee or try to ignore them and eating my Avocado Sandwich.
 Fortunately, he invited me to his table!
 So it was all good!

-But the ones who are still in my mind, and I believe it´s one of these very rare connections that might stay for a lifetime, is a family that I met in the hostel on the second evening.
+But the ones who are still in my mind, and I believe it’s one of these sporadic connections that might stay for a lifetime, is a family that I met in the hostel on the second evening.

 Party of five with three girls.
 8, 6, and 4 years old, and the cutest ones!
-On that evening I was sitting on the hostel terrace and when the three came in, they immediately started to tell me all about their lives, and asked me loads of questions!
-Kind of bonded immediately!
+On that evening, I was sitting on the hostel terrace, and when the three came in, they immediately started to tell me all about their lives, asked me loads of questions, and bonded immediately!